masahiro-negishi/chemeleon2/README.md

 </details>

 ## Quick Start

-For a complete walkthrough of sampling and evaluation, see [tutorial.ipynb](./tutorial.ipynb).
-The tutorial covers:
+For a simple walkthrough of sampling and evaluation, see [tutorial.ipynb](./tutorial.ipynb).

-- Generating crystal structures from trained models
-- Evaluating structures with various metrics
-- Analyzing benchmark results

 ## Training